Accessibility

 How much walking or standing is needed?

-As a single-track conference, there is limited need to relocate once you’ve entered the auditorium.
-Lunch is served in the adjacent hallway, and we explicitly design the day to include plenty of breaks so attendees can mingle and chat in and around the auditorium.
+As a single-track conference, there is no need to relocate once you’ve entered the venue.
+Lunch is served in the same room, and we explicitly design the day to include plenty of breaks so attendees can eat, mingle and chat.

 Both the welcome event and dinner are designed for interaction and mingling, but there are chairs and tables readily available in both venues.